daleathan/my-scripts/README.md

 window manager needs to be using a sane window placement algorithm for the windows to be laid out in a grid.
 MinOverLap placement will work.
-Something silly like centered placement or (shudder) cascade will obviously not work well at all. - Depends: bash, xdpyinfo
+Something silly like centered placement or (shudder) cascade will obviously not work well at all. - Depends: bash, xorg-xrandr
 * **text2bin.py** - opposite of bin2text.py - Depends: python
 * **tkscrot.py** - this is a dead simple python Tk frontend to scrot.
 It's intended to imitate the look and feel of GNOME Screenshot.
 I got rid of